D12-Dev/OpenWorld/README.md

 ## Things to take into account
 - The server supports Hamachi, Radmin, and probably every similar app that achieves the same results.
-- For port forwarding or VPN apps like the above, support won't be granted to help set them up
+- For port forwarding or VPN apps like the above, support won't be granted to help set them up.
 - For extra help setting up the server, please refer to our Discord: https://discord.gg/SNtVjR6bqU